 Once this step is completed, we determine the coefficient $m_2$ using the method outlined in~\cite[Lemma~3.9]{LM17}.
 Indeed, the tropical tangency point $P$ viewed in $\Trop \,V(I)$ becomes $(0,-\lambda)$, the valuation of $m_2$ equals $\lambda$ and there are two solutions for $m_2$ each determined by its initial form.
-Such forms $\overline{m_2}$ solve the quadratic equation:
+Such form $\overline{m_2}$ solves the quadratic equation:

 Its two solutions agree with the ones seen in~\cite[(5.2)]{CM20}.
 Furthermore, the local equations describing $p$ as a tangency point have unique solutions in the initial form of the tangency point $\bar{p}$ once the value of $\overline{m_2}$ is fixed.